-(a) a marketplace; or
+- (a) a marketplace; or - (b) ancillary facility,

-(b) ancillary facility, unless licensed by the Commission to do so under this Part.
+unless licensed by the Commission to do so under this Part.

-If the Commission considers it in the public interest to do so, the Commission may require a clearing facility and self-regulatory organisation to apply for a licence under this Part.

-An application for a licence under this Part shall be made to the Commission in the prescribed form and shall be accompanied by such fees and documents as may be prescribed.
+- (2) If the Commission considers it in the public interest to do so, the Commission may require a clearing facility and self-regulatory organisation to apply for a licence under this Part. - (3) An application for a licence under this Part shall be made to the Commission in the prescribed form and shall be accompanied by such fees and documents as may be prescribed.

-At any time after receiving an application the Commission may require the applicant to furnish additional information in support of its application.
+(4) At any time after receiving an application the Commission may require the applicant to furnish additional information in support of its application.

-4. Grant of Licence.
+Grant of application for licensing.

-On application, the Commission may grant a licence to an applicant if the Commission is satisfied that all prescribed requirements have been fulfilled and to do so would be in the public interest.

-If the Commission refuses to grant, renew or reinstate a licence, it shall notify the applicant, in writing, of such refusal and the reason for such refusal.

-Following receipt of the Commission's decision in subsection (1), the applicant may apply for a review under section 143.
+- 4.-(1) On application, the Commission may grant a licence to an applicant if the Commission is satisfied that all prescribed requirements have been fulfilled and to do so would be in the public interest. - (2) If the Commission refuses to grant, renew or reinstate a licence, it shall notify the applicant, in writing, of such refusal and the reason for such refusal. - (3) Following receipt of the Commission's decision in subsection (1), the applicant may apply for a review under section 143.

-5. Conditions for grant of licence.
+Conditions for grant of licence.

-The Commission may grant a licence subject to such conditions as it considers appropriate.

-It shall be a condition of every licence granted under this Part that -

-- (a) the licence is personal to the applicant and is not transferable; and - (b) a person to whom a licence is granted shall not, when conducting business for which a licence is required, use a name other than the name specified in the licence.

-The Commission may, by notice in writing vary or revoke a condition of a licence.
+- 5.-(1) The Commission may grant a licence subject to such conditions as it considers appropriate. - (2) It shall be a condition of every licence granted under this Part that- - (a) the licence is personal to the applicant and is not transferable; and - (b) a person to whom a licence is granted shall not, when conducting business for which a licence is required, use a name other than the name specified in the licence. - (3) The Commission may, by notice in writing vary or revoke a condition of a licence.